zsb87/EECS345/README.md

 go run -race chitter.go 12345
 ```

+### SUGGESTED PLAN OF ATTACK

+Below is an outline of our suggest plan of attack.
+If you are already comfortable with Go, the following can still serve as a useful guide for the suggested order in which to implement each feature.

+* Write a simple echo server in Go.
+Make sure the server is able to handle concurrent connections (hint: use Goroutines).
+* Modify the server so that incoming messages are forwarded to all connected clients.
+The server will need to maintain a record of clients that are currently connected to the server.
+You will need to begin using Go's channels and the select statement to do so.
+* Assign unique IDs to the connected clients.
+Our reference implementation assigns integers (0, 1, 2, etc.), but you can assign IDs however you prefer -- just do not assign the IDs "all" and "whoami", those are reserved for commands.
+Once users have IDs, prefix outgoing messages with the ID of the user that sent the message.
+* Add support for the "whoami" and "all" commands.
+You can assume any line of text with a colon contains a command, and that all text before the colon is the command.
+If a user sends an invalid command, you can ignore the message.
+If there is no colon, it is a broadcast message.
+Go's "strings" package should make parsing messages from users straightforward.
+* Add support for PMs.
+Clients should be able to send a PM by prefacing a message with the desired user's ID and a colon (e.g., 1: <message>).

 ## Project 1: Kademlia DHT Part 1
 ## Project 2: Kademlia DHT Part 2
 ## Project 3: Vanish